quackextractor/MotionDetectionSystem/README.md

 # Motion Detection System Guide

-This system consists of two main components:
+This system consists of three main components:
 1. A motion detection script that captures video/images using a Raspberry Pi camera
+2. An alarm system with buzzer and RGB LED indicators
-2. A Flask web application for viewing the captured content
+3. A Flask web application for viewing the captured content

 ## Setup Requirements